FAQ Refrigerated vehicles – Frequently asked questions about novotruck refrigerated vans

 Frozen goods | ≤ −18 °C | „Frozen“ |

-Important: The ATP classes FRC require that these target temperatures already before before loading – not during transport.
+The ATP classes FRC require that these target temperatures are reached before loading – not only during transport.

 What happens if goods are loaded that are too warm?